Nextiva / Blog / Business Communication

 Telecommuting Technology - Toolkit, Resources, and Best Practices.

 Telecommuting is on the rise.
-New technologies, global events, and the availability of coworking spaces have accelerated the growth in remote working — and it is up to companies to adapt to a new model of working that is massively popular with employees and beneficial to the bottom line.
+New technologies, global events, and the availability of coworking spaces have accelerated the growth in remote working.
+It is up to companies to adapt to this new model of working that is massively popular with employees and beneficial to the bottom line.

 There’s good news associated with this trend.